By: Nova A.

 Are you assigned to write an essay assignment for your school?
-Are you staring at the blank screen not knowing where to start?
+Are you staring at the blank screen, not knowing where to start?

-Similarly, with any piece of writing the impression you make on the reader with your introduction sets the one for the rest of the text.
+Similarly, the impression you make on the reader with your introduction sets the tone for the rest of the text.
 This makes them decide whether or not they want to invest their time reading it further.
-Thus, making the introduction a highly critical part of any paper or essay.
+So starting effectively is a highly critical part of any paper or essay.

-If you are stuck at this stage, unsure how to begin writing, then this is just the right place for you.
+If you are stuck at this stage and unsure how to begin, then this is just the right guide for you.

 Similar to the different types of essays, there are several different ways to start an essay.
 However, the most commonly followed way is the hamburger essay method.

-This method is also known as the introduction, body and conclusion.
-Where the hamburger buns are the introduction and the conclusion, and the main ingredient – the meat is the body of the essay.
+This method is also known as the introduction, body, and conclusion.
+Where the hamburger buns are the introduction and the conclusion.
+And the main ingredients are the body paragraphs of the essay.

-As we pointed out earlier that there isn’t a set way to start an essay.
-But the one thing you need to be mindful of is that your introduction is catchy as well as informative.
+As we pointed out earlier, there isn’t a set way to start an essay.
+But the one thing you need to be mindful of is that your introduction should be catchy as well as informative.

-An essay hook is the opening sentence used as an attention grabber and as a motivator for the reader to make them read further.
+An essay hook is an opening sentence used as an attention grabber for the reader, to make them read further.

-However, a hook sentence doesn’t substitute the introduction.
+However, a hook sentence doesn’t substitute for the introduction.
 Instead, it opens your essay in an interesting manner.
 There are different types of hooks that you can use.
-For instance, you can begin your essay with a quote, or by asking some rhetorical questions.
+For instance, you can begin your essay with a quote or by asking some rhetorical questions.

 Depending upon the nature and topic of your essay, you can use any of the following hooks:

-To learn more about writing engaging opening lines for your essay, here are some interesting hook examples to give you an idea.
+Can’t write engaging opening lines for your essay?
+Here are some interesting hook examples to give you an idea.

 After you have hooked the reader, the next step is to introduce the topic to your reader.
-Inform them about the main idea of your essay and present background information to make it easier for them to understand what is being talked about in the essay.
+Inform them about the main idea of your essay and present background information to make your topic clear.

-However, make sure to not bombard the reader with extra information at this stage.
+However, make sure not to bombard the reader with extra information at this stage.
 You don’t want them to get overwhelmed with excess information and stop reading further.
 Depending upon your essay topic, your background information may include:

 The last component of an essay introduction is a thesis statement.
 The thesis statement summarizes the entire concept and states the main objective of the essay.

-The purpose of the thesis statement is to make a claim about the topic and to engage the reader, making them wanting to read till the end.
+The purpose of the thesis statement is to present your main claim about the topic.

 A thesis statement should be arguable and not based on facts that the reader already believes in.
-Your teacher wants to read something interesting and engaging and the only way to do that is to provide them with some new and arguable information.
+Your readers want to read something interesting and engaging.
+And the only way to do that is to provide them with some new and arguable information.

 A good thesis statement is arguable, defendable, as well as informative.
-You can learn more about writing a thesis statement along with examples.
+You can learn more here about writing a thesis statement, along with examples.

 Once you have successfully started your essay introduction, the next section is the body.